mtran-code/ddr-demo/README.md

   - Lower values indicate higher potency

 - **AUC**: Area Under the Curve
-  - Normalized measure of overall drug effect
-  - Range: 0-1 (lower values indicate stronger effect)
+  - Trapezoidal integral on log10(concentration) vs capped %viability, divided by 100
+  - Not normalized by the x-range; values depend on the tested span

+- **Emax**: Fitted %viability at the maximum tested dose (reported in CSV)

 ## Troubleshooting

-- **Curve not appearing**: Ensure you have at least 5 data points
+- **Curve not appearing**: Ensure you have at least 3 data points at unique doses
 - **Poor fit**: Try switching between monophasic/biphasic models or Hill/Huber algorithms
 - **Export not working**: Check browser permissions for downloads